Pendennis Castle – Falmouth: Heny VIII’s coastal stronghold and a secret war base

 Wookey Hole Caves – Wells: Britain’s most spectacular caves and legendary home of the infamous Witch of Wookey

-Grand Pier – Weston-Super-Mare: Something for everyone – from the arcade machines to thrilling rides, or a relaxing traditional afternoon tea in the exquisite Edwardian-style tea rooms
+Grand Pier – Weston-Super-Mare: Something for everyone – arcade machines to thrilling rides, or a relaxing traditional afternoon tea in the exquisite Edwardian-style tea rooms

 Haynes Motor Musuem – Sparkford: With more than 400 vehicles displayed in stunning style, dating from 1886 to the present day with cars from all over the world, it is the largest international motor museum in Britain

-The Torbay Express – Taunton: Step back in time on board the Torbay Express from Bristol to Torbay and Dartmouth, offering one of the most enchanting railway journeys in the world
+The Torbay Express – Taunton: Step back in time on board the Torbay Express from Bristol to Torbay & Dartmouth, offering one of the most enchanting railway journeys in the world

 The ironbound coast of Cornwall, its granite fangs breaking the spirit of the North Atlantic rollers, points the way to an ancient land of mystery, myth and legend.
 Its antiquity is borne out by a countryside from Land’s End dotted with Celtic crosses and the remains of Iron Age villages and stone circles.